Eltz0/AUTOMATA_FINAL_FINAL_FINAL/README.md

-# Automata Simulator
+# Automata Visualization Tool

-An interactive web application for visualizing and simulating different types of automata (DFA, CFG, and PDA).
+This project provides an interactive visualization tool for different types of automata:
+- Deterministic Finite Automata (DFA)
+- Pushdown Automata (PDA)
+- Context-Free Grammars (CFG)

 ## Features

-- Interactive DFA visualization and simulation
+- Interactive visualization of DFA, PDA, and CFG
-- CFG visualization and validation
-- PDA visualization and validation
+- Zoom and pan controls for better viewing
-- Support for multiple automata configurations
+- Support for multiple automata definitions
+- Real-time simulation of input strings
+- Clear visualization of state transitions

+## Project Structure

+- `index.html` - Main application page
-- Real-time visualization updates
+- `script.js` - Main application logic and visualization code
-- Input validation and error handling
+- `dfa.js` - DFA definitions
+- `pda.js` - PDA definitions
+- `cfg.js` - CFG definitions

+## Usage

+1. Open `index.html` in a web browser
+2. Select the automaton type from the dropdown
+3. Use the zoom controls to adjust the view
+4. Enter input strings to test the automaton
+5. View the simulation results

 ## Technologies Used